As most of our authors are new to peer-review publication, we would like to emphasize two points.

-- The manuscript is accepted for publication.
+- The manuscript is scientifically validated for publication.
 This decision is usually reached after several revisions of the initial manuscript.
 Go to the next step !

 - The manuscript is publishable material, but there are still revisions to make before publication.
 Authors are invited to revised their manuscript following the referees' comments.
 Go back to step 2 !

 - The manuscript does not match the expectations of the journal as it stands, but authors are invited to re-submit their work after substantial modifications following the referees recommendations.
 Go back to step 1 !

 - The manuscript is too far from the journal line to be published.

 In any case, the editor comes back to the author with the referees' reports and a letter explaining his or her decisions.

 A scientific paper is not only expected to be scientifically sound, it should also match writing requirements.
 Is the content pedagogical enough ?
 Does the introduction set the context well enough ?
 Does the conclusion provide clear overview of the work and its perspectives ?